troy896/magisk-files/note_debug.md

-## Magisk dc9b8077-delta DEBUG by HuskyDG
+## Magisk 1327b58c-delta DEBUG by HuskyDG

 > The Debug version has a more detailed log than the Canary version

 ### What is new?

-- Fix lag when pressing "Disable Magisk" option
+- Fix installing Magisk on LDPlayer Android 9 SAR Emulator

 ### Diff from official